0Reab/Bash-script-creator/README.md

 # Options
 <script_name>: The name for the new script.
 If the .sh extension is not provided, it will be added automatically.

-# Prerequisites
-Bash: Ensure that Bash is installed and accessible in your system.

-vim: The script uses vim to open the created file.
-You can modify the script to use your preferred text editor.

 # Installation
 Clone the repository to your local machine: